Get insider access

 Compared To Other Monitors

-The Dell AW2724DM is an excellent lower mid-range gaming monitor that competes with some of the best monitors in its price category.
+The Dell AW2724DM is a good lower mid-range gaming monitor that competes with some of the best monitors in its price category.
 It offers everything you'd expect in a gaming monitor, like a fast response time and support for all three common VRR formats.
-It's a good alternative to the LG 27GP850-B/27GP83B-B if you want something that supports VRR on the PS5, but one downside is that the Dell has some color fringing around text, so it isn't as versatile as other 1440p displays, like the LG.
+It's a good alternative to the LG 27GP850-B/27GP83B-B if you want something that supports VRR on the PS5, but one downside is that the Dell has some color fringing around text, so it isn't as versatile as other 1440p displays.
 If you find this monitor is out of your price range, consider the cheaper Dell G2724D, which performs very similarly but doesn't have an overclock feature or USB hub.
-Regardless, if you want a low-cost gaming monitor with excellent motion handling, you'll be happy with the AW2724DM.

 Also, see our recommendations for the best 1440p gaming monitors, the best monitors for Xbox Series S, and the best 27-inch gaming monitors.